 What are the common influences on revenue for a school district?

-The amount of funding that a school district receives comes from several of the four sources below:
+The amount of funding that a school district receives comes from several sources including federal, state, local, and other.

 - Due to the varying degrees of reliance on state v. local funding, we have separated the two sources in the chart above.